ASHRAE Handbook: Review and Revision

 The Handbook's content is created and modified by volunteers via ASHRAE's many Technical Committees (TCs), and then edited and formatted by professional staff at ASHRAE.
 For example, three chapters, in three different volumes, are maintained by TC 5.3, Room Air Distribution.
 Each chapter within a particular volume is reviewed and revised in a repeating four-year cycle; one volume is printed each year.
-In the summer of 2017 the new Fundamentals volume was released.
-ASHRAE's Handbook Committee maintains an Authors and Revisers Guide which can be obtained freely via the Handbook portion of the ASHRAE Web site.
+In the summer of 2017 the new Fundamentals' volume was released.
+ASHRAE's Handbook Committee maintains an Authors and Revisers Guide, which can be obtained freely via the Handbook portion of the ASHRAE Web site.

 While each new or revised chapter manuscript is to be reviewed for technical content by each TC voting and corresponding member before publication, there are often many other pre- and post-publication reviewers.
 For example, members of the Society's Handbook Committee and the College of Fellows review chapters each year.
-Reviews, from basic comments to detailed new content, are encouraged from all users of the Handbook and may be submitted through an on-line commenting system.
+Reviews, from basic comments to detailed new content, are encouraged from all users of the Handbook and may be submitted through an online commenting system.